IrisChase/IVD/README.md

 ## Models

-A model may define a hierarchy, but elements bound to specific model items don't necessarily have to reflect it directly, and are free to position select leaf items in a root element or separate window, if need be.
+A model may define a hierarchy, but elements bound to specific model items don't necessarily have to reflect it directly, and are free to position items in a root element or separate window, for example.

 The IVD philosophy is that a model shouldn't *ridgedly* define how the presentation should look.
 Contrast with HTML where absolutely everything is a part of the DOM in a very specific order and hierarchy, even unrelated models must be encoded in an arbitrary order.